exchangegroup/braintree-framework-builder/README.md

 In addition to code the framework contains two bundles with localization strings.
 That's where frameworks are handy - they can contain resources.

-* If you have problem building it, check `PROJECT_NAME=BraintreeFrameworkBuilder` line in `build_framework.sh`.
-It needs to be the  name of the project.
+If you have problem building the framework, check `PROJECT_NAME=BraintreeFrameworkBuilder` line in `build_framework.sh`.
+It needs to be the name of your project.

 ### Add Braintree.framework to your app